amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     GROUP BY u.species_id, year, plot_type
     ORDER BY COUNT(*) DESC;

-***EXERCISE 8: Expand the query above to include the plot type and average weights (rounded to two decimal places) for each species/plot type combination.
+***CHALLENGE 8: Expand the query above to include the plot type and average weights (rounded to two decimal places) for each species/plot type combination.
 Order the output from the lowest weight to the highest.
 Exclude all records that don't have weight values recorded.
 Optional: use table name abbreviations and make the output easier to read.***

 ## <a name="sets"></a> Set operators